 Call-to-action emails often include a link or two, which encourages readers to take steps after reading engaging content.
 But how do you know if your readers actually clicked through the link?
 Exactly, by using email link tracking.

-This post features Mailbutler’s email link tracking service for Apple Mail and Gmail.
+This post features Mailbutler’s email link tracking service for Apple Mail, Outlook and Gmail.
 It will provide you with information on what the service entails, how to use it, and some basic ground rules about sending links in emails, to make the service effective.

 A link tracking tool for everyone 🔎🔗

 Mailbutler’s email link-tracking feature gives you live push notifications when the customer clicks on the link.
 Turn on the link tracking feature before hitting send, and it notifies you when the customer clicks and opens the link.
 This will help you to time your communication, follow up, or even call the recipient to close a deal.

 Depending on how many times your recipient opened the email and clicked through the links, you can adjust your subsequent engagement: someone with more clicks will probably have higher interest and is more likely to be a hot lead.
 If your contact opened the email but didn’t click through, sending them a friendly reminder may open up an opportunity.